yyx990803/pod/README.md

 fi
 ```

+## Using the API

+NOTE: the API can only be used after POD has been initiated via the command line.

+`require('pod')` will return the API, please refer to the source before further documentation can be completed.

 ## Important changes in 0.4.0

 - switched the underlying monitor library from forever to pm2. pm2 is included as a dependency so you can simply link its executable for logging and monitoring. (see below)